verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Subscribe for free or upgrade to tell me I’m wrong about everything 🙃
 - [ ] the machinery of power always, always eats its operators.
 - [ ] When you’re three energy drinks deep into a gig that pays maybe enough for rent, ironic misogyny starts looking like the only honest performance left.
+- [ ] Knowing how to be solitary is central to the art of loving.
+When we can be alone, we can be with others without using them as a means of escape.”